 At MBC we offer a number of degree programs each designed to increase your knowledge of the Bible.
 This page includes general information relating to requirements and expectations.
 For details on what is covered in a particular program select it from the list.

 Typed exams, papers and book reports are an integral part of MBC courses.
+All students will submit assignments using their approved Google Drive account.
+A basic understanding of computers is suggested.

 Programs at MBC have been designed as accelerated continuing education courses on standard semesters.